Hobcaw Barony: Art theft

 In 2003, former curator Sammy McIntosh left Bellefield House and moved to Kingstree because his contract had not been renewed for cause.
 On his last night in the house, a number of pieces of art mysteriously disappeared.
 About three weeks later, Williamsburg County deputies recovered the stolen print "Sporting Life" by John Leache, whose estimated value was about $12,000, along with other items belonging to the foundation from McIntosh's house.
 He was charged with four counts of breach of trust with fraudulent intent, one count of receiving stolen goods and one count of filing a false police report, according to court records.
 He was sentenced to three years probation after pleading no contest.
 However, the most important pieces of art, a Sir Alfred Munnings portrait of Belle Baruch and her horse Souriant and two studies along with seven John James Audubon prints remained missing.

 The Baruch Foundation offered a $25,000 reward for information about the whereabouts of the missing artwork.
 There was little activity though until an "Antiques Roadshow" episode aired in February 2013.
 They hoped this would generate some leads, but unfortunately no real leads were found and the trail went dead until 2016.

 In 2016, John and Patty Ivy of Ivy Auctions in Laurens, SC, were hired to sell the contents of an estate in the area.
-Upon receiving the art for cataloging in the sale, the Ivys recognized the artist name and contacted their colleague, Converse College associate professor Frazer Pajak, to help identify and catalog the work.
-Pajak, who coincidentally had done some work for the Baruch foundation for architectural sketches of Hobcaw knew the work immediately.
+Upon receiving the art for cataloging in the sale, the Ivys recognized the artist nameand contacted their colleague, Converse College associate professor Frazer Pajak, to help identify and catalog the work.
+Pajak, who coincidentally had done some work for the Baruch foundation for architectural sketches of Hobcaw, knew the works, including the Munnings portrait and two preliminary sketches by Munnings for the portrait, immediately.
 The Ivys contacted George Chastain, director of the Belle Baruch Foundation in Georgetown, SC, and the FBI in order to return the art to the rightful owners.

 The paintings have been returned to The Baruch Foundation.
 Six paintings of Hobcaw Barony by artist Louis Aston Knight remain at large as of 2016.